Master of Science in Bioengineering

 Systems bioengineering focuses on using engineering principles to model and understand complex biological systems, using advanced large-scale experimental technologies and specialized mathematical and computational tools.
 It involves procuring, manipulating, and analyzing very large data sets to study and understand biological systems.
 In addition, the acquired understanding of the design principles of biological systems allows design and implementation of synthetic biological systems with required functions for clinical, agricultural, environmental, and energy applications.
 Topics covered include statistical physics, statistical inference, dynamical and stochastic modeling, execution and analysis of quantitative experimentation, machine learning, and control and information theory.
 These techniques are taught in the context of biological applications.

-Biomechanics
+Biomechanics and Mechanobiology

-Students who join the biomechanics concentration will cover multiscale mechanics, including whole-body movement, mechanical properties of biomaterials, and fluid mechanics of physiological fluids.
+Students who join the biomechanics and mechanobiology concentration will cover multiscale mechanics, including whole-body movement, mechanical properties of biomaterials, and fluid mechanics of physiological fluids.
 The two courses required of all biomechanics concentration students are Multiscale Biomechanics (BIOE 5650) and Musculoskeletal Biomechanics (ME 5665).

 Biomedical Devices and Bioimaging